-What is neurological Lyme disease?
+What is neurologic Lyme disease?

-Dr. Syritsyna: First, let’s start with defining Lyme disease.
+First, let’s start with defining Lyme disease.
 It’s a seasonal tick-borne infection caused by the borrelia burgdorferi bacteria that can affect multiple organs and systems in the body.
 It’s named after Lyme, CT, where it was first identified in 1975.
 In about 15 percent of cases, Lyme disease affects the central nervous system.
-When it does, it is known as neurological Lyme disease.
+When it does, it is known as neurologic Lyme disease.
 Sometimes, people who think they may have Lyme disease find out they have MS (an immune- mediated central nervous system disorder).
 Lyme disease as an infection can act to trigger MS attacks.
 This is why being seen by a neurologist specially trained to know the differences is key.

-What symptoms do they have in common?
+What symptoms does it have in common with MS?

-Dr. Syritsyna: Stony Brook has extensive experience in detecting antibodies to B. burgdorferi.
+For neurologic Lyme disease, Stony Brook has extensive experience in detecting antibodies to the borrelia burgdorferi bacteria that is carried by ticks and can affect the central nervous system.
 We do frequent lumbar punctures (spinal taps) and perform a variety of tests on cerebrospinal fluid.

 What about MS diagnosis and treament at Stony Brook?